 The Pros of Building a Custom Client Portal

 In theory, your client portal should handle just about any transaction involved with a customer.
 That might include a point of communication about product delivery; a dispute about an order; or a billing issue.
+Of course, if your current solution doesn’t meet your needs it might be time to upgrade.
+Building a custom client portal can solve all of your existing system’s shortcomings.

 A client portal should be sufficient on its own to provide your customers with critical, detailed information on-demand.
 It should integrate seamlessly with all other systems and applications you use, without the customer server knowing the difference.
 It should be relevant to your business – including only the data and features you need, and nothing you don’t.